 1) I love the quality of the materials.
 Everything down to the box is sturdy, quality stuff so I don’t feel as if my children will IMMEDIATELY ruin the game.
-Love the tactile feel of the tiles and the play board.
-The drawings are familiar from the Chineasy book and are also fun and beautiful.
+Love the tactile feel of the tiles and the playing board.
+The drawings are familiar with the Chineasy book and are also fun and beautiful.

 2) I love the versatility of the games and activities.
 There are so many ways to play and use the tiles, flash cards, and board.
 We tried out 4-5 of them (BINGO, Find It First, Charades, Spot the Twins, Tug Tug) the first afternoon and I look forward to trying out more games with the kids.

 3) My kids LOVE the BINGO game.
 They also enjoyed trying the different activities and were really excited to try as many as possible.

 4) I think it’s a good product for beginners – especially if they are just folks who are checking out Chinese and looking for a fun way to learn some characters but may be intimidated.
 The flashcards and tiles make it easy to remember and associate pictures with the characters.